iri-pycpt/iri-pycpt.github.io/cpt-core.md

 ## CPT-CORE

 CPT-CORE is the analytical engine of PyCPT- it manages the input and output of CPT in such a way that the user never has to deal with output files or bash scripting, if they don't want to.
-It comes with a pre-compiled version of CPT, for MacOS and Linux Users.
-For Windows users, on the first instantiation of a ```cptcore.CPT()``` object, the windows installer will run, and automatically install CPT.

-In the event that this somehow doesn't work, it is possible to manually install a working version of CPT and then move it to the proper location for CPT-CORE to find.

 A functional API is the core of CPT-CORE.
 This is a set of Python functions which implement entire CPT workflows at once.